capy-pl/gdpm/README.md

 # gdpm

 gdpm is a distributed process manager written in golang.
-The project contains three different software components (see the following list) and use [etcd](https://github.com/etcd-io/etcd) as the state manager.
+The project contains three different executables (see the following list) and use [etcd](https://github.com/etcd-io/etcd) as a state manager.

 1. gdpm-master
 2. gdpm-slave